acournoyer1/3110ProjectComplete/Milestone2Readme.txt

 	**A message being sent from a node to the exact same node will be sent from the node to a neighbouring node, continuing on until it comes back to itself.**

+	Note: Commands can also be run from a command prompt, opened by either going into View -> Toolbars -> Command Prompt, or using the Ctrl-Enter accelerator.
+All useable commands can be displayed with the command 'Help' (not case sensitive).

 ------------------------------------------------------------